ReznoRMichael/hollow-knight-completion-check/README.md

   — **General Changes:**
   ✅ Increased scrollbar width.
   ✅ Switch between two Modes: File or Text.
+File Mode set as default.
   ✅ More descriptive location names in the Console Tab.
   ✅ Several text description changes for improved readability.

   — **Bug Fixes:**
-  ✅ Fixed Mr. Mushroom status bug where it was marked as green one step too early.
+  ✅ Fixed Mr. Mushroom status bug where it was marked as green one step too early. (thanks to Perseus)
+  ✅ Fixed Unbreakable Charms not obtained after Banishment: now are recognized, not included in True Completion % and have their entry names in gray.

 * v1.5.0 2021-08-08: